swilgosz/hanamimastery/data/episodes/3-style-your-app-with-bulma.md

 ---
 id: 3
-author: "swilgosz"
+author: swilgosz
-topics: ["hanami", "hanami-view" ]
+topics:
+  - "hanami"
+  - "views"
 title: "Style your Hanami App with Bulma using Hanami Assets"
 excerpt: "In this episode I make use of Bulma CSS framework and integrate it with Hanami 2.0 application to prettify it with the least effort possible."
 published: true
 publishedAt: "2021-05-30"
 modifiedAt: "2021-10-03"
-aliases: ['HMEP003']
+aliases:
+  - HMEP003
 videoId: "tnOaUNfdgfo"
 thumbnail:
   full: /images/episodes/3/cover-full.jpeg